-Max Scherzer, dealing with an ankle sprain, anxious to get back on the mound at Nats camp
+Max Scherzer, dealing with an ankle sprain, eager to get back on the mound at Nats camp

 Max is Max is Martinez’s favorite way to describe his star pitcher.
 It means, above all, that Scherzer will give the Nationals a chance to win.
 It also means he has unique ways of making that happen.

 The question now is how long that sentiment — that Max is Max — will be true.
 He gave up 9.4 hits per nine innings last season, his highest rate since 2011.
-His 1.3 home runs allowed per nine was his highest since 2011, too.
+His 1.3 home runs allowed per nine were his most since 2011, too.
 His walks were a tick up.
 And his velocity didn’t always rise toward the end of his starts, a departure from the late-inning grittiness that could one day go on his Hall of Fame plaque.

 The sample was tiny and could very well be an aberration.
 For the Nationals, for the last guaranteed season with Scherzer in their uniform, that’s the hope.

 “Knowing what your arm feels like and being able to get off the mound, get your work in and most importantly recover so your arm feels good the next day,” Scherzer said of what he’s focusing on.
-“So when you hit those check marks that’s when you can increase your workload.
+“So when you hit those check marks, that’s when you can increase your workload.
 That’s the same thing I’ll be doing this year, hopefully sooner rather than later.”